MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-workstations.md

 3.  **Set up the DPM protection agent** - The agent needs to be installed on client computers you want to protect.
 Read [Deploy the DPM protection agent](deploy-dpm-protection-agent.md).

-## Well known folders to backup on client computers
+## Well known folders to back up on client computers

-If you are looking to back up certain common folders in your client machines, you can select these folders from the *Well Known Folder* list in DPM and DPM will take backup of these folders on your client computers in subsequent backup cycles.
-Below is the list of the well known folders that you can backup with DPM:
+If you're looking to back up certain common folders in your client machines, you can select these folders from the *Well Known Folder* list in DPM, and DPM will take backup of these folders on your client computers in subsequent backup cycles.
+Below is the list of the well known folders that you can back up with DPM:

 | **Well Known Folder**    | **Location to all or every user on the client machine**                                  |
 |--------------------------|------------------------------------------------------------------------------------------|